 Sometimes people do it for fear of a great dramatic event initiating an end to civilization, but no need to be so extreme, there are a lot of more frequent events that happen all the time that will make a person well prepared happy to have prepared his survival gear.

 Each survival scenario has its own factors that will influence what contents you should put in your survival kit.
-For example, being in the forest or urban areas has its own advantages and disadvantages and will affect changes to the components of your Bug out Bag, which I described below.
-In essence it will be necessary to make changes to a survival bag depending on your needs.
+For example, being in the forest or urban areas have its own advantages and disadvantages and will affect changes to the components of your Bug out Bag, which I described below.
+In essence, it will be necessary to make changes to a survival bag depending on your needs.

 What makes a good survival kit?